Add value to your painting business, and to your customer's home, by painting vinyl siding.

-Applying paint to vinyl and aluminum siding improves its durability, and is actually less labor-intensive than painting wood, masonry, or hardboard surfaces.
+Applying paint to vinyl siding improves its durability, and is actually less labor-intensive than painting wood, masonry, or hardboard surfaces.
 Because the siding does not retain moisture, it is easy to clean and dries quickly.

-Benefits of repainting vinyl or aluminum siding
+Benefits of repainting vinyl siding

 Repainting offers long-lasting benefits to your customer: